AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 Class record can still be limited or have discriminants, in which cases the set of constaints that they have follow similar rules as for tagged types.

+Visibilty rules are the same as for types today.
+In particular, a class instance as access to private components of other instances of the same class.

 Overriding and extensions
 -------------------------

-Extension of class record types works similarly to tagged records:
+Extension of class record types work similarly to tagged records:

 .. code-block:: ada